AndreyBelym/testcafe-proposals/video-recording.md

 #### Arguments:

 * path - path to the video recording file or folder.
-Should be treated as a file, if recording of a whole test run is enabled.
-Otherwise:
-  - if there are no patterns in path, specifies directory to save recordings of each test of each useragent.
+  - if there are no patterns in path, specifies directory to save recordings for each useragent of a whole tests of of each test.
 Filename of a video recording of a
   - if there are patterns in path, `${TEST}` or `${TEST_NAME}` patterns are required.

 ### --video-recording-options <options>